 However, as the hardware ages, the amount of money tendered in interest and fees can outweigh what could be otherwise spent on a comparable offering with a lease; where the terms are shorter and the associated fees are generally less.
 For these reasons, financing is an option, but it may not be the most advantageous route to take.

-- Cloud-based solutions and Software as a Service (SaaS) can reduce costly software licensing fees and help improve your bottom line.
+Cloud-based solutions and Software as a Service (SaaS) can reduce costly software licensing fees and help boost employee productivity.

-- Adequate security and disaster recovery methods can safeguard your data and protect your business’s integrity.
+Adequate security and disaster recovery methods can safeguard your valuable data and protect your business from a costly security breach.

-Being strategic in your approach to technology spending will deliver the best end results, and can preserve vital cash flow along the way.
+Being diligent with your approach to technology spending will deliver the best end results, and can also serve to preserve vital cash flow along the way.

 Take control of technology purchases and leases by partnering with Insight.
-Explore your maintenance, software and security options.
-Talk to an experienced specialist by calling: 1-800-INSIGHT.
+Explore your options with leasing and purchasing the equipment that you need today, including learning about maintenance, software and security options.
+Talk to an experienced specialist by calling 1-800-INSIGHT.